-Wall mounted systems are by far the most popular option.
-A panel is fitted in a room, usually above head height and this circulates air over a refrigerant which cools the air.
+Wall-mounted systems are by far the most popular option and you’ve probably seen one before.
+A panel is fitted near the ceiling in a room, usually well above head height and a hose connects the unit to a fan outside.

 Here are the pros and cons:

-- large fan unit must be fitted outside the home
+- A large fan unit must be fitted outside the home.

-Ducted systems are the most expensive option and are also the most discreet.
+Ducted systems are the most expensive option but are also the most discreet.